-The financial statements of the Branch have been prepared in accordance with International Financial Reporting Standards ("IFRSs") and Interpretations ("IFRIC") issued by the International Accounting Standard Board ("IASB") and applicable provisions of the UAE Federal Law No (2) of 2015.
+The financial statements of the Branch have been prepared in accordance with International Financial Reporting Standards ("IFRSs") and Interpretations ("IFRIC") issued by the International Accounting Standard Board ("IASB") and applicable requirements of the law of the UAE.

 The preparation of financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in note 2.5.